canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Every application is defined as a contract, with is like a virtual backend which defines `models` and `actions`.
+Every application is defined as a contract, a virtual backend with  `models` and `actions`.

 - Models define your database schema.
 - Actions define mutations that users can make to the database, like API routes.

-Because your application logic is encoded in the database, each peer can validate the full history of an application, and apps are truly offline-first, without any dependency on a central server.
+By embedding your application logic in the database, we enable each peer to validate the full history of your application.

+Applications are fully local-first, without any dependency on a central server.

-You can import a contract in the browser, using React hooks.
-Or, run a contract as a file:
+To run your contract, include it in your application, using React hooks.
+Or, run it from the command line:

 ```sh
 canvas run contract.ts --topic example